Does Harvard referencing use academic citations?

 – Review the four types of citation (integral, non-integral, multiple-source and secondary)

 Referencing is an important aspect of being an academic.
 This process acknowledges the ideas, claims and evidence of other authors included in a text, allowing a writer to inform the reader of how their arguments are supported by verifiable sources.
 Even at the undergraduate bachelor’s degree level, it’s critical that students quickly learn how to reference accurately, adopting the referencing style of their course.
 This means knowing when to add referencing features and how to format those features correctly.

-In this short two-lesson course, we first explore the referencing features and elements which are necessary to correctly use the Harvard style, focussing specifically on the creation and use of in-text citations.
-We remind the reader of the many citation types on offer to academics before offering in Lesson 2 a guide to formatting and troubleshooting citations with confidence.
+In this short two-chapter reader, we first explore the referencing features and elements which are necessary to correctly use the Harvard style, focussing specifically on the creation and use of in-text citations.
+We remind the reader of the many citation types on offer to academics before offering in Chapter 2 a guide to formatting and troubleshooting citations with confidence.